 - Marie Doyon

 These improvements are funded by a grant from the state’s Parks, Recreation, and Historic Preservation.
 The projects will be divided into two phases.
-The first phase, which includes building the soccer field, new parking lot on the northside of Delaware Avenue, a playground, landscaping, tree planting, and bioswales, is expected to be completed in 2020.
+The first phase includes building the soccer field, new parking lot on the northside of Delaware Avenue, a playground, landscaping, tree planting, and bioswales, is currently in progress as of fall 2021.

 “We're excited about all these projects,” says Noble.
 “The park is an amenity that's free just like the Forsyth Nature Center for the community.
 And we think it's important that everyone has access to these to begin getting enjoyment in our parks and in the environment without having to worry about paying for it.”